nobilelucifero/lazyfill/README.md

 |:-------|:--------|:-----|:-------|
 | 31     | 27      | 9-10 | 5.1-7  |

-* **Note 1**: I do not intend to support IE8 at the moment.
+**Note 1**: I do not intend to support IE8 at the moment.
 But if for you is a hit or miss, just tell me and I'll figure out something.
 A quick patch would be to add a second, following, image within some special IE comments.
-* **Note 2**: Safari 5.1 doesn't show all the console messages but it works.
-In the future anyway I'll remove those messages.

 ##To Do
 * **Remove** some debug code, clean the whole thing.
 * **Retina (HiDPI) support**: I still don't know how to implement it in a efficient way.
 Any suggestion is welcome.
 * **Add settings** or a way to customize it (?).

-##Problems

-Not many so far, what bugs me is the To Do list

 ##Future